John Zielinski 1927 - 2020 - Obituary

-John is survived by 13 grandchildren, Ryan (Jennifer) Hansberger, Jennifer Bray, Kelly Halcome, Mark (Monica) Fett, Sarah, Eric, Crystal DeCair, Keith (finance Courtney) Zielinski, Jacob Zielinski, Caitlin, Justin, Heather Zielinski and Keaton Ensley.
+John is survived by 13 grandchildren Ryan (Jennifer) Hansberger, Jennifer Bray, Kelly Halcome, Mark (Monica) Fett, Sarah, Eric and Crystal DeCair, Keith (finance Courtney) Zielinski, Jacob Zielinski, Caitlin, Justin and Heather Zielinski and Keaton Ensley.

 He is also survived by 12 great-grandchildren Austin and Brian Hansberger, Alexis Bray, Faith Hansberger, Jalin and Hunter Halcome, Vincent and Avamae Fett, Lili and Lainey Zielinski, Landon and Mia Zielinski and numerous nieces, nephews and cousins.